rihabcherni/Employee-Manager/README.md

 ## Project Overview

-**EmployeeTable** fetches employee data from a remote API and displays it in a clean, interactive table with pagination, sorting, and responsive design.
+**Employee Manager** fetches employee data from a remote API and displays it in a clean, interactive table with pagination, sorting, and responsive design.
 It is designed for simplicity and usability across devices.

 **API URL:** [https://retoolapi.dev/HYd96h/data](https://retoolapi.dev/HYd96h/data)